Bachelor’s in Counseling

 Types of Bachelor’s Degrees in Counseling

-There are many different types of bachelor’s degrees in counseling and related fields that introduce students to foundational counseling content.
+According to the National Center for Education Statistics (NCES), there are 65 not-for-profit colleges or universities offering a bachelor’s degree in one of the five major counseling fields.
+Many individuals interested in the helping professions study related fields like psychology, sociology, women’s or cultural studies, or social work.
 Most undergraduate degrees are offered as a Bachelor of Arts (BA) or a Bachelor of Science (BS); some degree programs may offer the opportunity to include a double major or minor in a related area or complete a practicum or internship.
 Earning a bachelor’s degree in professional counseling typically takes four years of full-time study, although part-time degree programs are also popular and can accommodate the needs of working professionals.
 There are numerous areas of specialization within counseling, but the five major areas recognized by the BLS are marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
 Below, you will find more information about the bachelor’s degree options for aspiring counselors in each of these fields.

 Marriage and Family Therapy

-Licensure for marriage and family therapy requires a graduate degree, so many aspiring marriage and family therapists (MFTs) complete a bachelor’s degree in a related field before pursuing graduate studies.
-There are many related degrees that can help prepare aspiring MFTs, so it is best to check to ensure your chosen bachelor’s degree program meets the admission requirements for your preferred marriage and family therapy graduate degree.
-Some examples of bachelor’s degrees in related areas include marriage/child and family studies, child and human development, psychology, and human services.
+Licensure for marriage and family therapy requires a graduate degree, so few programs are offered at the undergraduate level.
+According to NCES, there are only five not-for-profit schools that offer a bachelor’s degree in marriage and family therapy.1 Therefore, many aspiring marriage and family therapists (MFTs) complete a bachelor’s degree in a related field such as child and human development, psychology, and human services, before pursuing graduate studies.
+It is best to check to ensure your chosen bachelor’s degree program meets the admission requirements for your preferred marriage and family therapy graduate degree. .
 More information about programs in marriage and family therapy can be found on our degree guide.

 Mental Health Counseling

 Mental health counseling, which is also known as professional counseling or clinical counseling, encompasses a broad range of psychotherapeutic techniques provided in individual, family, or group settings.
-Bachelor’s degrees in mental health counseling are often multi-disciplinary, exposing students to foundational theories in psychology and providing practice learning opportunities to develop therapeutic listening and counseling skills.
-In these degrees, students typically learn about all types of mental, social, and emotional disorders throughout the life course.
+Since licensure as a professional counselor requires a master’s degree, most degrees in mental health counseling are at the master’s level.
+According to NCES, only six not-for-profit colleges and universities offer a bachelor’s degree in mental health counseling.1 In related undergraduate degrees like psychology, sociology, or social work, students typically learn about mental, social, and emotional disorders throughout the life course.
 To learn more about clinical counseling degrees, refer to our Mental Health Counseling Degree Guide.

 Counselors who specialize in helping clients with disabilities are known as rehabilitation counselors.
-Bachelor’s degrees in rehabilitation counseling focus on developing counseling, treatment planning, and case management skills related to the physical, cognitive, and behavioral disabilities that may impact the client’s day-to-day functioning.
+Acocrding to NCES, only 12 not-for-profit schools offer a bachelor’s degree in rehabilitation counseling.1 Therefore, students who want to enter the career typically get an undergraduate degree in a related subject like psychology or human services.
 Licensure requirements for rehabilitation counseling vary by state, but most states include rehabilitation counseling under the professional counseling umbrella which requires a master’s degree.
-There may still be jobs available to those with a bachelor’s degree that do not necessarily require licensure.
+There may still be jobs in the field available to those with a bachelor’s degree that do not necessarily require licensure.
 Review our guide to rehabilitation counseling degrees to learn more about the degree options in this field of counseling.

 School counseling includes the design and delivery of age-appropriate guidance and counseling programs and the provision of individualized personal, academic, and career guidance to students from pre-K to 12th grade.
 A master’s degree is required for full state licensure, so many aspiring school counselors choose a bachelor’s degree in a related area, such as education, mental health counseling, child development, or psychology, to become more familiar with the subject matter and prepare themselves for further study.
 Some states require school counselors to be licensed educators with teaching experience; check state guidelines to determine the requirements in your state.
 For more information about school counseling degrees and requirements, visit our school counseling degree resource.